Compy/buildingterry/README.md

 To open the project files, go to Unity3d, click on File -> Open Project.
 It will launch the Project Wizard, where you can click on the "Open Other..." buttom and select a folder called "First Example" (../buildingterry-master/Unity/First Example)
 You will noticed that Unity will load few Assets and will open the a Scene Called "Vuforia-VirtualButtons".
 This is the first scenario we have deployed, but this document will be updated once we have more Scenes available.

 Now that you are familiar with Unity, you realize that by clicking in "play" you should see the app running.
 However, if you are running on free license, you will not have access to a physical camera until you had the scene built.
-If you want to see some action, go ahead and run the app in your target device.
+If you want to see some action, go ahead and follow the steps bellow to run the app in your device.

 ## Building and Run